ricardo-uk/ricardo-uk.github.io/_pages/about.md

   <img src="/images/tsne_chexpert.png" alt="eD t-SNE embeddings of X-rays" style="width: 300px; height: auto;" />
 </div>

-The research now is transition from the investigation of large-scale VFM feature spaces to the exploration of parameter-efficient approaches for a domain-aware adaptation of VFMs.
+The research now is transition from the investigation of large-scale VFM feature spaces to the exploration of new approaches for the adaptation of VFMs.

 While large-scale models dominate the current landscape in computer science, there is a rich and often overlooked frontier beyond that place.
 Where domains intersect and geoscientists, medical researchers, and remote sensing experts actually share similar challenges and opportunities.
 This project aims to contribute toward bridging that gap, by exploring how vision foundation models can be adapted to specialised domains where data is limited, expert knowledge is essential, and the potential for real-world impact is significant.